-Ramadan, a month of cleansing, community, and connection to God, is the most precious time of the Muslim calendar.
-However, in the age of quarantine and self-isolation, restrictions on gatherings and closures of mosques mean that Ramadan will look vastly different this year.
-Instead of the bright lights illuminating the mosque, the space alive with peaceful prayer, warm hugs and blessings from elders near and dear, and the delightful fragrance of finger-foods and desserts – many of us will be in indoors and on our own.
+Ramadan, a month of cleansing, community, and connection to God, is the most precious time on the Muslim calendar.
+However, in this time of quarantine and self-isolation, restrictions on gatherings and closures of mosques mean that Ramadan will look vastly different.
+Instead of the bright lights illuminating the mosque — the space alive with peaceful prayer, warm hugs and blessings from elders near and dear, and the delightful fragrance of finger-foods and desserts — many of us will be in indoors and on our own.

 Representing the Kamloops Islamic Association at TRU’s Multi-Faith Chaplaincy, Ahmed Kafafi said, “It’s perfectly natural for Muslims to feel like they’re missing out this Ramadan due to the absence of religious and community gatherings.
 Maintain spiritual motivation by remembering the immense reward that is promised for those who sincerely fast and worship during Ramadan, regardless of their setting.”